NixOS/rfcs/rfcs/0100-sign-commits.md

 done
 ```

-The digest algorithm for GPG must be set to something that isn't SHA-1,
+The digest algorithm for GPG (if you're using GPG) must be set to something that isn't SHA-1,
 as [it isn't secure anymore](https://eprint.iacr.org/2020/014.pdf), for example by putting the following in
 `$HOME/.gnupg/gpg.conf`:
 ```